Fired Up (video game)

-Fired Up is a vehicular combat game available on the PlayStation Portable.
+Fired Up is a vehicular combat video game developed by London Studio and published by Sony Computer Entertainment for the PlayStation Portable.
+It was only released in PAL territories.
 The game features a single-player campaign and a multiplayer mode which supports up to eight players.
 The game features demos of Wipeout Pure and MediEvil: Resurrection.
-Fired Up also features game sharing and downloadable content.
-It is derived from the 2002 PlayStation 2 online game Hardware: Online Arena.

 Gameplay

-Fired Up's Campaign mode is set in an unnamed eastern European country that has been invaded by a neighbouring country only known as "The Republic".
-The player takes on the role of five different characters fighting as mercenaries for a resistance army in several different vehicles and in four different locations.
+Fired Up's Campaign mode is set in an unnamed small country that has been invaded by a neighbouring country only known as "The Republic".
+The player takes on the role of five different characters fighting as mercenaries for a resistance army in a select variety of vehicles across four different locations.

-The player can take on the subsequent missions, whenever they please, otherwise they can find yellow scavenge tokens which, for each 10 tokens collected, will unlock new secondary weapons, which the player can then use against AI enemies that spawn to attack the player.
+The player can take on a series of missions whenever they please, otherwise they can find yellow scavenge tokens which, for each 10 tokens collected, will unlock new secondary weapons for use against AI enemies that continuously spawn throughout the map.
 These weapons include grenades, heavy missiles, and laser.
 There are also turrets around the map for the player to use.

 Also available are challenges, taking on the form of large trucks that roam the city.
 Upon destruction of one, the player must seek and eliminate the required number of enemies before the allocated time elapses.
-For every level of challenge complete, more, and better, health and armor pickups will spawn for the player to collect.
+For every level of challenge complete, more and better health and armor pickups will spawn for the player to collect.

 Multiplayer

 Fired Up features a multiplayer mode which supports up to eight players, through ad-hoc.
 The host can choose a variety of maps (some available as downloadable content), and game modes.
-Prior to the game starting, players can choose their preferred vehicle; the selection of vehicles includes resistance and republic vehicles from the Campaign mode.
+Prior to the game starting, players can choose their preferred vehicle; the selection of vehicles includes some of those that are not normally playable in the Campaign mode.